yusha-g/venv-manager/README.md

             - if not active: activate venv in `.python-version`
             - else: deactivate current env and activate venv in `.python-version`.

+# setting up the scripts in your system
+...
 # identified drawbacks

 - auto-activate and deactivate only works if you `cd` in and out of the directory.